Tumult97/Obsidian-Files/Personal/Wedding/Menu.md

 ## Desserts
 - Pineapple Mousse
-- Layered Pavlova with Fresh Fruit & Cream
+- Layered Pavlova with Fresh Fruit & Cream(Please put fruit and cream on the side separate from each other.
+No Mango)
 - Marshmallow Tart

 ## Special Requests